kptdev/kpt/docs/pkg/init.md

 ### Synopsis

-Any directory containing Kubernetes Resource Configuration may be treated as remote package without the existence of additional packaging metadata.
+**init is optional**; any directory containing Kubernetes Resource Configuration may be treated as remote package without the existence of additional packaging metadata.

 * Resource Configuration may be placed anywhere under DIR as *.yaml files.